jeffreyguo/SS-Behat-quicksetup/README.md

 Note: There are more specific step definitions in the SilverStripe `framework` module for interacting with the CMS interfaces (see `framework/tests/behat/features/bootstrap`).
+In addition to the dynamic list, a cheatsheet of available steps can be found at the end of this guide.

 ## Fixtures